goodlittlescript/goodlittlescript.github.io/doc/jq.md

 # }
 ```

-Selection in an object (using a file to pass in JSON).
+Selection in an object.
+Note the JSON can come from a file.

 ```bash
 cat > object.json <<DOC